-- the events that you attend in connection with us; and
+- information about the events that you attend in connection with us;

 - personal information contained within your grant or fellowship application;

 Special categories of personal data

 Under the GDPR, certain categories of personal information are recognised as sensitive, including health information and information regarding race, religious beliefs and political opinions.
 We only collect such information in limited cases and where there is a clear reason for doing so, such as in relation to accessibility, dietary requirements for events, or for the purposes of equal opportunities monitoring.
 Data collected for these purposes is collected with the explicit consent of the data subject.